 The IDI offers the following programmes: BA International Development, MSc Emerging Economies and International Development, MSc Emerging Economies and Inclusive Development, MSc Political Economy of Emerging Markets, MSc Latin American Development and PhD Development Studies with reference to Emerging Economies.

 External engagement and impact

-The IDI has links with a range of external organizations including the UK Foreign Office and the UK Department for International Development, the British Academy, Wilton Park, the ESRC, the US Council on Foreign Relations, the European Association of Development Institutes, the UK Development Studies Association, the WHO, UN Women, the UNDP, the UN University, the World Bank, NORAD, AusAid, New Zealand Aid, the International Fund for Agricultural Development, the Rockefeller Foundation, the Coutts Foundation and INGOs such as Save the Children and Oxfam.
+The IDI has links with a range of external organizations including the UK Foreign Office and the UK Department for International Development, the British Academy, Wilton Park, the ESRC, the US Council on Foreign Relations, the European Association of Development Institutes, the UK Development Studies Association, the WHO, UN Women, the UNDP, the UN University, the World Bank, NORAD, AusAid, New Zealand Aid, the International Fund for Agricultural Development, the Rockefeller Foundation, and INGOs such as Save the Children and Oxfam.
 IDI staff hold associate positions at various universities and have links with universities in the US, in Latin America, in East and Southeast Asia and elsewhere including the University of Pittsburgh, George Mason University, Harvard University, Cornell University, University of California, Berkeley, Notre Dame and North Carolina, the Universidad Diego Portales, Santiago, Chile, Universidad Catolica del Peru, Fundacao Getulio Vargas, Brazil, the Catholic University, Ecuador, the Catholic University, Chile, University Indonesia, Padjadjaran University, Indonesia, Korea University, Ewha Womans' University, Korea, the Chinese Agricultural University, Beijing and Jawaharlal Nehru University.